AmzadHossainrafis/Emailo-email/README.md

 3. User dashboard

     1. Send email page
       * user can see all his sent emails
       * while sending email, user can select eamil category

     2. Inbox page
-    * user can see all his emails
+      * user can see all his emails divided into 4 section

 ## How to run in your local machine
 1. cd into your dir